-Starting in the early '90s, the number of secondhand smoke cases brought to court began to increase.
-Studying these cases gives us an outline to guide the potential development of pornography litigation (e.g. see Idaho House Bill No. 636 (2010) and Idaho House Bill No. 205 (2011)).
+Starting in the early 90's, the number of secondhand smoke cases brought to court began to increase.
+Studying these cases gives us an outline to guide the potential development of pornography litigation (e.g. see Idaho

+House Bill No. 636 (2010) and Idaho House Bill No. 205 (2011)).

-Secondhand smoke cases differed greatly from others.
-Only rarely were tobacco companies directly involved in the lawsuits.
+Secondhand smoke cases differed greatly from other cases.
+Only rarely were Tobacco Companies directly involved in the lawsuits.
 Rather, what we see is a trend for individuals to bring suit against employers and places of business by employees and invitees.
-This allowed for restrictions on the place and method in which tobacco is smoked to be instituted without directly holding the tobacco companies responsible.
-The premises on which the cases were made included lethal sickness caused by environmental smoke (e.g. Husain v.
+This allows for restrictions, as to the place and method in which tobacco may be smoked, to be instituted without directly holding the tobacco companies responsible.
+The premises on which the cases were made ranged from lethal sickness caused by environmental smoke (e.g. Husain v.
 Olympic Airways), discrimination against disabilities (e.g. Staron, et al. v.
 McDonald's Corporation), workers compensation (e.g. Magaw v.
 Middletown Board of Education, New Jersey Department of Labor, Division of Workers' Compensation 1998), the Eighth Amendment (e.g. McKinney v.
 Anderson 1991), and public nuisance (e.g. 50-58 Gainsborough St. Realty Trust v.
 Haile, et al. 1998), etc. (Sweda, 2004).

 The majority of these cases ended in a successful collection of damages by the plaintiff and brought about subsequent restrictions on how and where tobacco can be smoked.
 For example, in Husain v.
 Olympic Airways, Rubina Husain was awarded \$1,400,000 by the court after her husband (Dr. Abid M. Hanson) suffered a fatal asthma attack on an international flight decidedly due to environmental smoke on the airline.
 Cases such as this create strong incentives for companies to apply their own restrictions on tobacco smoking.
-This was demonstrated during the proceedings of Staron, et al. v.
+This was demonstrated, during the proceedings of Staron, et al. v.
 McDonald's Corporation, in which McDonald's decided to ban smoking in all of its corporately owned restaurants (Sweda, 2004).